TV Tropes is 149% Funded

 Live Action TV

 - Friday the 13th: The Series focuses on the antique shop of one Lewis Vendredi, who made a Deal with the Devil that involved using the shop to sell cursed antiques, before he eventually broke the contract and lost his soul.
-The shop is now in their hands of his niece Micki and their cousin Ryan, who have made it their mission to recover every Artifact of Doom their uncle once sold before they can do any more harm to the world around them.
+The shop is now in the hands of his niece Micki and her cousin Ryan, who have made it their mission to recover every Artifact of Doom their uncle once sold before they can do any more harm to the world around them.

 - Warehouse 13, in which special agents from various government organizations, as well as civilians in some cases, are recruited to snag, bag, and tag "whatever's trying to ruin the world's day."
 There have been 13 incarnations, each in a different country, beginning with the one founded by Alexander the Great.
 Since then, times and means have changed, but the mission has not.